mnot/I-D/safe-hint/draft.md

 # Security Considerations

 The "safe" preference is not a secure mechanism; it can be inserted or removed by intermediaries with access to the request stream (e.g. for "http" URLs).
-Therefore, it SHOULD NOT be included in requests with the "http" scheme.
+Therefore, it MUST NOT be included in requests with the "http" scheme.

 Its presence reveals limited information about the user, which may be of small assistance in